eigenfoo/old-eigenfoo.github.io/_drafts/2020-11-22-tensor-computation-libraries.md

    - JAX mimics NumPy as far as possible.
 PyTorch and TensorFlow all
    - The fewer functions you
 1. Hardware support
    - Much more prosaic, but obviously the more hardware you can support, the better.
-Along this axis, it's fairly

 With this in mind, we can go through the zoo of tensor computation libraries: